It's time to tell our story.

 ABOUT THE MOVEMENT

-The #ImReady Movement raises visibility around self-identified AAPI women and our experiences with #MeToo, racial discrimination, war, immigration, and more.
+The #ImReady Movement raises visibility around API women and our experiences with #MeToo, racial discrimination, war, immigration, and more.
 It also celebrates the leadership and power of AAPI women in Education, Business, Technology, and Politics.
 At the conferences, we bring together AAPI women leaders and our supporters to learn from one another, tell our stories, and to highlight our diverse leadership stories.

 We invite you to join us to better understand the complex Asian and Pacific Islander diasporas, histories, and experiences.
 We invite you to come honor the stories and leadership of our communities.